 Views to the outside are provided in each and every room in the building creating a pleasant ambiance throughout.
 Even the basement canteen, swimming pool and play spaces have direct views to the sunken courtyard garden.
-In addition, on the roof, learning gardens provide a green environment for the children while taking advantage of all the sustainability benefits of a Lotus Green project.
+In addition, on the roof, learning gardens provide a green environment for the children while taking advantage of all the sustainability benefits of a LOTUS project.

 It is essential at this early stage of education that academic subjects are enriched and enlivened in a way that meets the developmental stages of the children, offering both sensory and intellectual nourishment.
 Teachers are dedicated to creating a genuine love of learning within each child.
 By freely using art, craft, music and language in conjunction with the teaching of academics, learning becomes a living, creative process.

 Greener is Cleaner

 In 2017, as a part of a Nord Anglia Education global collaboration, we committed to UNICEF and the Sustainable Development Goals.
 These goals include Responsible Consumption and Production as well as Climate Action.
 Our loyalty to these goals goes beyond empty statements.
 To that end, we are pleased to announce that BIS HCMC, Early Years & Infant Campus is provisionally LOTUS certified.
 We are aiming to be the first fully green LOTUS international school in Ho Chi Minh City.